- Applying to the M.A. Program

 - Graduate Assistant Positions

-For students whose eventual goal is a Ph.D. in American studies or a related field, we provide special advisement and training to prepare students for this pursuit.
+For students whose eventual goal is a Ph.D. in American studies or a related field, we provide special advisement and training.
 In recent years, our graduate students have been admitted to Ph.D. programs at UC Berkeley, UC Davis, UCLA, UC Santa Barbara, UC Santa Cruz, University of Pennsylvania, University of Southern California, Indiana University, University of Michigan, The University of Texas at Austin, University of Iowa, Michigan State, University of Kansas, University of Maryland, Tulane University, and Washington State University, among others.